ying-teaching/python-book/docs/ch05_function/notes/function.md

 `def function_name3(parameter1, parameter2):`

+### Function Name Rules

-Python has the same set rules and styles for the function name.
-They are:
+Python has a set of identifier rules and recommended styles for function names.
+Python uses so called _Python Enhancement Proposal (PEP)_ to define language features and recommended practices.
+[PEP8](https://peps.python.org/pep-0008/) defines style guide for Python code.

-- You cannot use keyword as a function name
-- A function name must start with an underscore or a letter in the ranges of `'a'` to `'z'` or `'A'` to `'Z'`.
+- A function name must be an valid identifier.
-- After the first character, you may use an underscore, any letter in the ranges of `'a'` to `'z'` or `'A'` to `'Z'`, any digit 0 to 9.
-- A function name is case sensitive and cannot contain spaces.
 - Python suggests snake_casing as function name: lower case words separated by an underscore.
 - It is a best practice to use a verb or a verb pluses a none for a function name.
 For example, `prepare`, `do_homework`, `print_message`.

-When you write more code, the naming rules and styles will become a second nature to you.

 ### Function Parameters